bahrus/xtal-decor/README.md

 ## Approach III.
 Proxy Forwarding with a Light Touch

 A reusable component, [https://github.com/bahrus/proxy-decor](proxy-decor) serves as a useful companion to xtal-decor.
 Whereas xtal-decor can have specialized logic (either via prop setting or class extension), proxy-decor is very light-weight and generic.
-Think of it like a very [thin client](https://www.dell.com/premier/us/en/RC1378895?gacd=9684689-1077-5763017-265940558-0&dgc=st&gclid=9f0071f121cb1a930be2117f5bd9e116&gclsrc=3p.ds&msclkid=9f0071f121cb1a930be2117f5bd9e116#/systems/cloud-client-computing) to a remote, fully loaded desktop/server/VM, sitting in some well-ventilated server room.
+Think of it like a very [thin client](https://www.dell.com/premier/us/en/RC1378895?gacd=9684689-1077-5763017-265940558-0&dgc=st&gclid=9f0071f121cb1a930be2117f5bd9e116&gclsrc=3p.ds&msclkid=9f0071f121cb1a930be2117f5bd9e116#/systems/cloud-client-computing) that easily connect to / switch to different remote, fully loaded desktop/server/VM, sitting in some well-ventilated server room.

 proxy-decor not only allows properties to be passed in to the proxy, it also raises custom events after any property of the proxy changes.

-Sample syntax:
+Sample syntax [TODO]:

 ```html
 <xtal-decor upgrade=button if-wants-to-be=a-butterbeer-counter auto-forward virtual-props='["count"]'><script nomodule=ish>